blin/ponish/manual/part-1-lesson-2.md

 Ready for the answer?
 Here you go:

-## Lesson 2 Passage:
+## Lesson 2 Passage (Earthographic)

-Between the times when the oceans drank Atlantis, and the rise of the sons of Aryas, there was an age undreamed of.
+*Between the times when the oceans drank Atlantis, and the rise of the sons of Aryas, there was an age undreamed of.
 And unto this: Conan.
 Destined to bear the jeweled crown of Aquilonia upon a troubled brow.
 It is I, his chronicler who alone can tell thee of his saga.
-Let me tell you of the days of high adventure!
+Let me tell you of the days of high adventure!*

+---

 One more thing.
 I really must emphasize the importance of practicing both reading, and writing.
 If you only write Ponish, then when you try to read back